13 Best Database Software and Systems of 2023 (Ultimate Guide)

 91% of businesses with more than 11 employees are leveraging CRM and database software to streamline their data for all types of useful purposes.
 And the mobile CRM and database market grew 11% in 2019 and is now worth $15 billion.

-But before leveraging a database management system, you need to choose one that works best for your business.
+But before leveraging the right tool, you need to choose one that works best for your business.

 To help make this decision easier, I ranked and reviewed the best database software to use this year.

 Here are my picks for the best database software to use this year:

 Knack was founded in 2010 and is the easiest online database tool I’ve come across.